web3-master/web3-master/README.md

-# About me, Sasaki Kenski
+# About me, Daniel Armstrong
 Senior Blockchain Developer with 3 Years of Experience in Web3

 A self-motivated, self-starter with a well-rounded and developed understanding of the blockchain ecosystem and the best practices for secure and cost-effective smart contract programming.